GlacioHack/xdem/doc/source/data.md

 Also, you can download all the data, no matter the area by running:

 ```
-# Download all the of the xDEM data (Longyearbyen and Gizeh dataset) and return the output directory path
+# Download all the of the xDEM data (Longyearbyen and Giza dataset) and return the output directory path
 output_dir = xdem.examples.get_all_data()
 ```